DecentralizedDerivatives/DRCT_standard/SetupYourOwnDRCT.md

 The documentation below is noted for acting as the operator (Daxia's role) and also entering into contract (a user).
 Specific contract details are laid out for ease of use regardless of dev environment.

- If you wish to simply enter a contract without a deep dive into the underlying solidity, you can use our DApp at http://dapp.daxia.org/ and follow the instuctions in the "How To" section (metamask is required).
+ If you wish to simply enter a contract without a deep dive into the underlying solidity, you can use our DApp at http://dapp.daxia.org/ and follow the instructions in the "How To" section (metamask is required).

 ***
 For ease of use, an 'Everything' flat file has been created containing all contracts, libraries and interfaces in the DRCT_standard library.